Framing a Bay-Window Roof

 Synopsis: Framing a hipped roof for a bay window is harder than it looks.
 This article explains how to lay out framing members with the help of full-scale graphic templates.

-For as long as architects have been drawing bay windows, carpenters have been scratching their heads about framing the roofs.
+For as long as architects have been drawing bay windows, carpenters have been scratching their heads over how to frame the roofs.
 Victorian builders sometimes got around the problem by letting two-story bays die into a projection of the main roof above.
 Tract builders in the 1950s did likewise by tucking bay windows under overhanging second floors or wide eaves.
+A well designed bay window should match the proportions of the facade where it sits.

-The skeleton of a bay roof breaks down into two parts.
+The skeleton of a bay roof consists of two parts.
 The first part is the cornice, an assembly of horizontal lookouts tied together by subfascias.
 (A subfascia will receive a finished material, in this case aluminum coil stock.
 If you’re planning to install a painted wood fascia, you can substitute the finished fascia material for the subfascia.)
-A horizontal ledger carries the lookouts where they attach to the building.
+A horizontal ledger carries the lookouts where they are attached to the building.

 The common rafters for the middle roof, hip rafters and jack rafters comprise the second part of the skeleton.
 The side roofs also require sloped ledgers to support the sheathing where it meets the building.